-This could lead to increasing debt and debt trap.
+This could lead to increasing debt and a debt trap.
 Also, people who might wish to start an enterprise by borrowing may not do so because of the high cost of borrowing.

 This would lead to higher incomes and many people could then borrow cheaply for a variety of needs.
 They could grow crops, do business, set up small-scale industries etc. They could set up new industries or trade in goods.

 The idea is to organize rural poor, in particular women, into small Self Help Groups (SHGs) and pool (collect) their savings.

-A typical SHG has 15-20 members, usually belonging to one neighborhood, who meet and save regularly.
+A typical SHG has 15-20 members, usually belonging to one neighbourhood, who meet and save regularly.
 Saving per member varies from Rs 25 to Rs 100 or more, depending on the ability of the people to save.

 The group charges interest on these loans but this is still less than what the moneylender charges.
 After a year or two, if the group is regular in savings, it becomes eligible for availing loan from the bank.

 Most of the important decisions regarding the savings and loan activities are taken by the group members.
 The group decides as regards the loans to be granted — the purpose, amount, interest to be charged, repayment schedule etc.

-Also, it is the group which is responsible for the repayment of the loan.
-Any case of non repayment of loan by any one member is followed up seriously by other members in the group.
+Also, it is the group that is responsible for the repayment of the loan.
+Any case of non-repayment of the loan by any one member is followed up seriously by other members in the group.

 Thus, the SHGs help borrowers overcome the problem of lack of collateral.
 They can get timely loans for a variety of purposes and at a reasonable interest rate.
-Moreover, SHGs are the building blocks of organisation of the rural poor.
+Moreover, SHGs are the building blocks of the organisation of the rural poor.

-Not only does it help women to become financially self-reliant, the regular meetings of the group provide a platform to discuss and act on a variety of social issues such as health, nutrition, domestic violence, etc.
+Not only does it help women to become financially self-reliant, but the regular meetings of the group also provide a platform to discuss and act on a variety of social issues such as health, nutrition, domestic violence, etc.